gabrielBlankenburg/cipherAttack/readme.md

 ### replaceStr(string, toReplace, replace)

-    Returns a string replacing the characters toReplace for replace in the var string
+    Returns a string replacing the characters toReplace for replace in the var string.
+Notice that if you already know the ENTIRE key use decrypt method

 ### findSequence(cryptedText, sequence)

     Returns a dictionary of frequency of given sequence in cryptedText.
 Notice that in THIS CASE the character "@" replaces any character

+### decrypt(cryptedText, dictionaryKey)

+    Returns a string decrypted.
+In cryptedText use the text to be decrypted and in dictionaryKey use a dictionary where the index is the crypted character and the value is the character in the alfabet.
+Notice that to use it. make sure the dictionaryKey is complete with the ENTIRE key, if not use replaceStr to do some tests.